 In this guide, we evaluate the symptoms of the clogged DPF filter.
 We also show you why it is important and discuss how much it costs to replace it.

-Here is a more detailed list of the symptoms of a bad or clogged diesel particulate filter (DPF):
+Here is a more detailed list of the signs of a bad or clogged diesel particulate filter (DPF) to look for:

 1. Check Engine Light